ddos-clearing-house/testbed/README.md

    172.17.0.2
    attacker.somesite.net
    ```
-5. Run the dashboard with `python run.py` and visit at http://ddos.local:8989
+5. In the dashboard directory, run the dashboard with `python run.py` and visit at http://ddos.local:8989
-6. Follow the rest of this README
+6. Follow the rest of this README.
+Any changes require a restart of the dashboard.

 ## 2. Attack nodes